misternano/portfolio/README.md

 ## Features
 - **Home**: The landing page of the portfolio website, providing a brief introduction and overview.
 - **Projects**: A section that lists a few selected projects, including descriptions and links to live demos or repositories.
+- **Contact**: A contact card where visitors can get in touch with me, and links to my socials.
 - **Stocks**: An area where I showcase a few stocks that I invest in.
-- **Contact**: A contact card where visitors can get in touch with me, and links to my socials.

 ## Technologies
-The portfolio website is built using the following technologies:
+My portfolio is built using the following technologies:

-- React: A JavaScript library for building user interfaces.
+- **React**: A JavaScript library for building user interfaces.
-- TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
+- **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
-- Tailwind CSS: A utility-first CSS framework for rapid UI development.
+- **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
-- Framer Motion: A library for creating smooth animations and interactions.
+- **Framer Motion**: A library for creating smooth animations and interactions.
-- Lanyard: A service for automatically retrieving Discord user data.
+- **Lanyard**: A service for automatically retrieving Discord user data.

 ## Contributing
 If you would like to contribute to this project, please follow these steps: